THE ACTIVE-STIMULATION

 Supported by:

-Interdisciplinary Research and Creative Activities Fund, University at Buffalo
+Interdisciplinary Research and Creative Activities Fund, University

 New York Foundation for the Arts, Artist Fellowship